At a glance

 - set your limits based on observed behaviour of both attackers and your users;

-- remember that a number of successful or unsuccessful access attempts to a range of different user accounts from the same device or IP address might also be indicative of a bulk attack.
+- remember that a number of successful or unsuccessful access attempts to a range of different user accounts from the same device or IP address might be indicative of a bulk attack.

 You should also consider whether other methods of preventing attacks might be appropriate.
 Examples of these methods could include, but are not limited to: